SwedbankPay/developer.swedbankpay.com/_includes/recurring-trustly-payments.md

 When you have a Recurrence token, you can use the same token in a subsequent `recurring payment` `POST`.
-This will be a server-to-server affair, as we have both payment instrument details and recurrence token from the initial payment.
+This will be a server-to-server affair, as we have both payment method details and recurrence token from the initial payment.

 ## Verify